Snakefly: Fossil history

 Several extinct families are known only from fossils dating from the Lower Jurassic to the Miocene, the great majority of them belonging to the suborder Raphidiomorpha.
 The transitional Middle Jurassic Juroraphidiidae form a clade with the Raphidiomorpha.

 Phylogeny

 Molecular analysis using mitochondrial RNA and the mitogenome has clarified the group's phylogeny within the Neuropterida, as shown in the cladogram.

-The name Raphidioptera is formed from Greek ῥαφίς (raphis), meaning needle, and πτερόν (pteron), meaning wing.
+The name Raphidioptera comes from Ancient Greek ῥαφίς (rhaphís), meaning "needle, and πτερόν (pterón), meaning "wing".

 The Megaloptera, Neuroptera (in the modern sense) and Raphidioptera are very closely related, forming the group Neuropterida.
-This is either placed at superorder rank, with the Endopterygota – of which they are part – becoming an unranked clade above it, or the Endopterygota are maintained as a superorder, with an unranked Neuropterida being a part of them.
-Within the endopterygotes, the closest living relatives of Neuropterida are the beetles.
+This is either placed at superorder rank, with the Holometabola – of which they are part – becoming an unranked clade above it, or the Holometabola are maintained as a superorder, with an unranked Neuropterida being a part of them.
+Within the holometabolans, the closest living relatives of Neuropterida are the beetles.

 Two suborders of Raphidioptera and their families are grouped below according to Engel (2002) with updates according to Bechly and Wolf-Schwenninger (2011) and Ricardo Pérez-de la Fuente et al. (2012).
 For lists of genera, see the articles on the individual families.